 The approach used by the tribal communities, especially those living in California and Alaska, has had severe impacts on the fight against the opioid pandemic.
 Studies show that such communities have the second-highest opioid-related deaths in the country.
 Therefore, public opinion is lowering MAT treatments and worsening the situation.

 Impact on Individual Recovery Cases

-Public opinion is not only affecting policies, laws, and taboo-related medical assisted treatment strategies.
-According to Johns Hopkins Bloomberg School of Public Health, the public tends to sympathize with people with mental health challenges compared to those suffering from drug addiction.
+Public opinion is not only affecting policies, laws, and taboo-related medical-assisted treatment strategies.
+According to the Johns Hopkins Bloomberg School of Public Health, the public tends to sympathize with people with mental health challenges compared to those suffering from drug addiction.
 However, mental illness and drug addiction are both treatable and chronic health challenges.

 It has also become socially acceptable for people to talk about mental health cases and the drugs used to deal with such issues.
 However, it’s still not acceptable to talk about drug addiction and the best recovery strategies.
 As a result, drug addicts have been made to feel weak and unwanted.
 Such perceptions have had negative impacts on the opioid war strategies in the country.

 Both federal and state governments have adopted strategic approaches towards opioid addiction.
-Different agencies are currently collaborating towards the full implementation of medical-assisted treatment.
+Different agencies are currently collaborating toward the full implementation of medical-assisted treatment.
 Although the effort has brought tangible results, much needs to be done in educating the public on the current treatment procedures.
-Shaping public opinion towards supporting MAT will play an influential role in dealing with opioid use and addiction in the country.
+Shaping public opinion toward supporting MAT will play an influential role in dealing with opioid use and addiction in the country.